Mancow Muller: Early life

 Erich Muller, as he was commonly known, was born to parents John and Dawn Muller and raised in the Kansas City, Missouri area with older brothers Johnny and Mark.
 He expressed an interest in radio and the entertainment industry as a whole from an early age.
 As a child he would listen to old reel-to-reel tapes of classic radio shows like The Shadow and The Stan Freberg Show with his father.
 Erich Muller worked as a model and child actor, appearing in regional print and television commercials as well as Kansas City theater productions.
 Among his print modeling work were ads for Lee jeans and Wal-Mart.

 As a youth he appeared in over 100 stage performances, with one notable long-running role being that of Billy Ray Jr. in the play On Golden Pond.
 During one performance of the play, famous actor Henry Fonda was in the audience, and would later go on to play the lead character Norman in the film version.
 Erich Muller attended multiple schools in the Kansas City area, including Blue Ridge Christian School.
 In his book Dad, Dames, Demons, and a Dwarf: My Trip Down Freedom Road, he recounts an incident in fifth grade where, in an act of corporal punishment, he was severely beaten with a board by the school principal, an event that changed his outlook on organized religion.
-Muller transferred to the suburban Harrisonville school district, where he graduated high school.
+Muller transferred to the suburban Harrisonville school district, where he was graduated from high school.

 Following high school, Muller attended college at Central Missouri State University (now University of Central Missouri) in Warrensburg, not far from the Kansas City metropolitan area.
 At CMSU he continued to work in theater, and it was his role as a half-man, half-beast in one production that gave rise to his nickname "Mancow".
 Muller earned double degrees from the university in Public Relations and Theatre in 1990.
 To earn money while in school, he operated his own mobile DJ business, providing music for school dances, weddings, and class reunions, a job he later said he hated.
 It was also while in college he took his first tentative steps into broadcasting.